Flechman/flechman.github.io/concurrent_algo.md

 ## 4.3 Queue

-The Queue is an object containter with two operations: `enq()` and `deq()`.
+The Queue is an object containter with two operations: `enq(v)` and `deq()`.
 It is a FIFO data structure that you can learn about on internet.
 Can we implement an atomic wait-free Queue using only registers ?
 No, because we can implement Consensus using a Queue and registers.
 The algorithm is as follows: it uses two regisers r0 and r1, and a Queue q initialized to {"winner", "loser"}.

 ```java